 As the name implies, standup meetings require all participants to remain on their feet to keep them short and to the point.
 Digital standups, on the other hand, are conceivable.
 The best approach to keep a daily standup meeting moving effectively is to have a repeatable agenda.

-Top suggestion for stand-up
+Top Suggestions for Standup

-The most important advice is to keep attention on the task at hand.
+The most important piece of advice is to keep attention on the task at hand.
 Rather than answering all three questions, focus on answering them.
-In the standup, do not try to fix problems.
+In standup, do not try to fix problems.
 That may be done afterward.
 It is not a social function, so avoid any distractions.
 In order to keep the standup on track, the Scrum Master should ensure that any issues identified are dealt with.

 - Examine scrum board: It is a fantastic method to keep everybody on the same page by gathering “around” scrum boards.
 As team members discuss their progress and roadblocks, the working board can serve as a visual aid for each user story and work task.